bytescout/pdf-co-api-samples/Add Text And Images To PDF/Python/Add Text to Existing PDF/README.md

-## How to add text and images to PDF in Python using PDF.co Web API

-### Continuous learning is a crucial part of computer science and this tutorial shows how to add text and images to PDF in Python

-Add text and images to PDF is simple to apply in Python if you use these source codes below.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf and you can use it to add text and images to PDF with Python.
+## How to add text and images to PDF in Python with PDF.co Web API PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-The following code snippet for PDF.co Web API works best when you need to quickly add text and images to PDF in your Python application.
-Follow the instructions from scratch to work and copy the Python code.
-If you want to use these Python sample examples in one or many applications then they can be used easily.

-The trial version of PDF.co Web API can be downloaded for free from our website.
-It also includes source code samples for Python and other programming languages.

 ## REQUEST FREE TECH SUPPORT